 10. Spa Pedicure

-A spa pedicure is an elevated classic pedicure that is customized and more detail-oriented.
-It is done in a more calming and private environment than your regular salon.
-You can ask for specialized treatments like aromatherapy, paraffin wax dip, mud masks, hot towel wrap, seaweed treatment, calf massages, and reflexology treatment.
+For extra customization, you can ask for specialized treatments such as aromatherapy, paraffin wax dip, mud masks, hot towel wrap, seaweed treatment, calf massages, or a reflexology treatment.

 11. Hot Stone Pedicure

-The hot stones are left on for 10 to 30 minutes to improve blood flow and relieve muscle tension.
-After that, the masseuse massages the feet with essential oils and wraps them with a hot towel to provide additional relaxation.
+The stones are left on for 10 to 30 minutes then the masseuse massages the feet with essential oils and wraps them with a hot towel to provide additional relaxation.

 12. Wine Pedicure